-Low-density lipoproteins (LDL) and very low-density lipoproteins (VLDL) are two different types of lipoproteins that are found in your blood.
-Lipoproteins are particles made up of proteins and various types of fat.
+Low-density lipoproteins (LDL) and very low-density lipoproteins (VLDL) are two different types of fatty substances found in your blood.
+Lipoproteins are a combination of proteins and various types of fats.
 They carry cholesterol and triglycerides through your bloodstream.

 VLDL is created in your liver to carry triglycerides throughout your body.
 It’s made up of the

 |Main components of VLDL||Percentage|

 The triglycerides carried by VLDL are used by cells in the body for energy.
 Eating more carbohydrates, or sugars, than you burn can lead to excessive amounts of triglycerides in the body and high levels of VLDL in your blood.
 Extra triglycerides are stored in fat cells and released at a later time when needed for energy.